eso/edps-doc/source/common/reducing_demo_2.md

    :alt: send
    :name: fig_send
    ````
 and send them to the data reduction queue by pressing `Submit to Reduction Queue`.
+Note that this action does not start the
+reduction automatically.

 ## 3. Start the reduction